LaaS, PaaS, CaaS, IaaS, FaaS, and SaaS

 The First Things To Look Out for With SaaS

 SaaS offerings are also not exempt from security breaches and service disruptions.
 Make sure you understand a provider's service level agreement (SLA) before subscribing and check that the SLA is enforceable.
+The provider must ensure global SaaS compliance.

-Also note that rollouts and upgrades can happen, regardless of whether customers want them to.
+Also, note that rollouts and upgrades can happen, regardless of whether customers want them to.
 If you don’t like the new version, migrating your data to another vendor can be tricky.
 So, be prepared for occasional updates.

-Following the advent of SaaS and PaaS, IaaS was created to expand on both of these models.
+Following the advent of SaaS and PaaS, IaaS was created to expand on both models.
 IaaS offers users on-demand computer, storage, and networking resources.
 It provides the building blocks for applications and facilitates different IT processes.

 IaaS takes the hardware and operating system benefits of PaaS and combines them with the web-based software benefits of SaaS.
 This then becomes an all-encompassing, serverless computing option for users.